 Beyond these examples

-These snippets focus on specific IAMBinding features: role-based access control and time-based conditional access.
-They’re intentionally minimal rather than full access management solutions.
+These snippets focus on specific IAMBinding features: authoritative role binding and time-based conditional access.
+They’re intentionally minimal rather than full access control systems.

-The examples reference pre-existing infrastructure such as GCP projects with valid project IDs, and user accounts, service accounts, or groups to grant access to.
-They focus on configuring the binding rather than provisioning identity infrastructure.
+The examples reference pre-existing infrastructure such as a GCP project with valid project ID.
+They focus on configuring role bindings rather than provisioning projects or defining custom roles.

 To keep things focused, common IAM patterns are omitted, including:

-- Single-member grants (use IAMMember for incremental additions)
+- Non-authoritative member grants (use IAMMember for additive access)

-- Full policy replacement (use IAMPolicy for complete control)
+- Full policy replacement (use IAMPolicy for complete policy control)

 - Audit logging configuration (use IAMAuditConfig)

-These omissions are intentional: the goal is to illustrate how IAMBinding wires role assignments, not provide drop-in access control modules.
+These omissions are intentional: the goal is to illustrate how IAMBinding wires role grants, not provide drop-in access control modules.
 See the IAMBinding resource reference for all available configuration options.

 Let's configure GCP Project IAM Bindings